 During August, 2009, Alison travelled to the UK to further her studies in Stumpwork and Goldwork.
 Museums visited included Fenton House, The Burrell Collection and the Victoria and Albert Museum amongst others.

 Throughout 2010 Alison was working on new books and many new designs.
 September saw her travel to Italy and France with her family on holiday - a wonderful chance to view the embroideries in several museums.
 The highlight of these being the Museo dell Duomo in Florence, visiting the famous San Giovanni panels embroidered in the Or Nué technique.
 September also saw her win the 50th Anniversary Challenge at the Embroiderers’ Guild Annual Exhibition.

-2011 has seen Alison teaching the Masterclass in Stumpwork at the Victorian Embroiderers’ Guild as well as working on three new books.
+2011 saw Alison teaching the Masterclass in Stumpwork at the Victorian Embroiderers’ Guild as well as working on three new books.

 2012 started of extra busy with the Stumpwork Masterclass continuing on and the new website going live.
 At the 2012 Powercor Melton Business Excellence Awards held in April, Alison Cole Embroidery won two sections - Best Arts Business and Best Micro Business/Home Based Business.

 2013 was a blur - the first Needlework Cruise was a lovely event - meeting lots of new people who were keen to learn Goldwork.
 The Wanaka Embroidery School in March was yet again a wonderful trip to New Zealand - congratulations to the organisers on such a professional event.
 May saw a teaching tour of Canada featuring the EAC National Seminar - it was wonderful to put names to faces - meeting teachers and students that I had corresponded with over the years.
 Thank you to all who made me so welcome and showed me the sights in their local area while I was there.